 How is Candida Overgrowth detected?

 Naturopaths suggest that candida can be detected using a “spittle test”.
 That’s a cute name for gracefully spitting into a cup of water and observing it every 20 minutes for 1 hour.
 Apparently, they deem it to be positive for Candida if they see “strings” coming down from the top, cloudy saliva at the bottom of the glass and opaque specks of saliva suspended in the water.
 Sounds… scientific?

 Other “experts” suggest an Anti-Candida Antibodies test to look for elevated immunoglobins like IgG, IgA, and IgM antibodies but these tests are notorious for creating false positives and negatives.
 Research suggests that it’s almost impossible to diagnose candida overgrowth through lab tests looking at immune response since candida can downregulate the immune system and create an “immunologic tolerance”.

 So what are we to do about this potential candida overgrowth in our gut?
-According to anti-candida diet supporters, sugar “feeds” yeast, so removing sugar from the diet will help to “starve” yeast off of its favourite food.
+According to supporters of the anti candida diet, sugar “feeds” yeast, so removing sugar from the diet will help to “starve” yeast from its favourite food.

 There are various iterations of this candida sugar detox diet so let’s look at each broad category of the anti-candida diet very briefly, keeping in mind that even these are totally adapted depending on who you speak to.

 The Specific Carbohydrate Diet could be counted as a take on a candida sugar detox, but it’s not a low-carbohydrate diet as simple sugars are allowed.
 However, complex carbs (the kind we normally associate with good health because they’re higher in fibre) are restricted.
 The theory is that complex carbs supposedly feeds harmful bacteria in our gut, whereas simple sugars are readily absorbed through the intestinal wall.